fenago/data-analysis-scala/Lab_1.md

-#### Compiling and Run using SBT
+#### Compile and Run  using SBT

-Run following commands as shown in the screenshots below:
+To run scala file with main function defined from the terminal, simply run the following commands.
+The program will the then be compiled and executed.

 ```
 cd ~/work/data-analysis-scala/Lab1

+rm -rf ~/work/data-analysis-scala/Lab1/src/main/scala/fenago/example/.ipynb_checkpoints/

 sbt "show discoveredMainClasses"